Salient Object Detection: A Survey: Survey of the State of the Art

 Performance of salient object detection based on regions might be affected by the segmentation parameters.
 In addition to other approaches based on multi-scale regions \cite{jiang2011automatic, yan2013hierarchical, LiLSDH13Contextual}, single-scale potential salient regions are extracted by solving the facility location problem in~\cite{JiangD13submodular}.
 An input image is first represented as an undirected graph on superpixels, where a much smaller set of candidate region centers are then generated through agglomerative clustering.
 On this set, a submodular objective function is built to maximize the similarity.
 By applying a greedy algorithm, the objective function can be iteratively optimized to group superpixels into regions whose saliency values are further measured via the regional global contrast and spatial distribution.

-The Bayesian framework is studied for saliency computation~\cite{rahtu2010segmenting,XieEtAlTIP2013}, which is formulated as estimating the posterior probability of being foreground at each pixel $x$ given the input image $I$.
-Denote $s(x)$ as $s_x$ for short, the posterior probability in~\cite{XieEtAlTIP2013} is computed as
+The Bayesian framework is exploited for saliency computation \cite{rahtu2010segmenting,XieEtAlTIP2013}, formulated as estimating the posterior probability of pixel $x$ being foreground given the input image $I$.

-where $\vP(s_x=0|I_x)=1-\vP(s_x=1|I_x)$.
 To estimate the saliency prior, a convex hull $H$ is first estimated around the detected interest points.
-To leverage the regional information, superpixels are grouped into larger regions based on a Laplacian sparse subspace clustering method.
-Suppose the pixel $x$ belongs to the region $r$ after grouping, the saliency prior $\vP(s_x=1)$ is defined as

 The convex hull $H$, which divides the image $I$ into the inner region $R_I$ and outside region $R_O$, provides a coarse estimation of foreground as well as background and can be adopted for likelihood computation.
-With the color representation $[l(x), a(x), b(x)]$ for each pixel $x$ in the CIELab color space, color histograms for $R_I$ and $R_O$ are constructed on each channel.
-Assuming each channel is independent, the likelihood at pixel $x$ can be computed as

 Liu~\etal~\cite{liu2014adaptive} adopt an optimization-based framework for detecting salient objects.
-Similar to~\cite{XieEtAlTIP2013}, a convex hull is roughly estimated to bipartite an image into pure background and potential foreground.
-Then saliency seeds are learned from the image, while a guidance map is learned from background regions as well as human prior knowledge.
-Under the assistance of these cues, a general Linear Elliptic System with Dirichlet boundary is introduced to model the diffusions from seeds to other regions to generate a saliency map.
+Similar to~\cite{XieEtAlTIP2013}, a convex hull is roughly estimated to partition an image into pure background and potential foreground.
+Then, saliency seeds are learned from the image, while a guidance map is learned from background regions, as well as human prior knowledge.
+Using these cues, a general Linear Elliptic System with Dirichlet boundary is introduced to model the diffusions from seeds to other regions to generate a saliency map.